Here are a few really simple tips that will help you position yourself well.

 Market your career highlights that are relevant to what the job role specifically required.
 Use keywords that directly match the job advertisement.
 Avoid stuffing your resume with unnecessary information.

 To guide you further in writing your CEO-level resume, Envato Tutorials differentiated the resume entries between Junior-Level and Executive-Level employees.
-The summary is presented in the table below.

 |Junior Employee||Managers and Executives|